Seminar on Psychometrics I

 Heuristic evaluation of follows: quality of presentations, resumes, and degrees of contribution to discussions.

-You are required to have learned introductive statistics and psychometrics such as mean, standard deviation, correlation coefficient, statistical testing, point and interval estimation, simple linear regression analysis, and reliability and validity.
-You don't have to have deep knowledge about further statistics such as multivariate data analysis.
+You are required to have learned introductive statistics and psychometrics such as mean, standard deviation, correlation coefficient, and reliability and validity.

 As you may have noticed, this class is held in English.
 You are expected to use English in the whole course.
 Presentations and discussions should be provided in English.
 However, you can also use your native language if it helps most students.